Bamiriondoragon/Obsidian-Vault-Sync/publish/School Work/Grade 10 - Bussiness/Unit 2 Marketing/Marketing Mix.md

 #### Speciality
 Selling's G&S without a retailer.
 # Promotion
-How do we create awareness of our G&S
+How do we create **awareness** of our G&S
+- Advertisements
+- Publicity (Free promotion, ex, talking about product in news)
+- Personal Selling (door to door)
+- Sales Promotion (Contest, Special events, Samples, celebrity, endorsements)

+## Two C's Of Business
+Every marketing decision must consider the 2 Cs

+1. Consumers